NullSec-SIG/YCEP2025-Challenge-Repo/challenges/crypto/Missing Tree/README.md

 # Missing Tree
 I don't know who or when, but my Morse tree was ripped off.
 If its possible, can you help me to decode this text?
+Also, remember to wrap the text to form the actual flag as in: YCEP25{(decoded-text)}

 ## Summary
 - **Author:** Caeden